-Palmer et al. (2001) found that the inspirational motivation and individualized consideration components of TL are significantly correlated with the ability to both monitor and manage emotions in oneself and others.
-The ability to monitor and manage emotions is one of the underlying attributes that characterize the individual consideration component of effective TL.
+Palmer, Walls, Burgess, and Stough, (2001) found that the inspirational motivation and individualized consideration components of transformational leadership were significantly correlated with the ability to both monitor and manage emotions in one-self and others.
+The ability to monitor and manage emotions is one of the underlying attributes that characterize the individual consideration component of effective transformational leadership.

 Gardner and Stough (2002) found that the ability to manage emotions in relationships allows the emotionally intelligent leader to understand followers' needs and to react accordingly (related to the component of individualized consideration).
-The ability to monitor and manage emotions in oneself and others were both significantly correlated with the inspirational motivation and individualized consideration components of TL.
-Barling et al. (2000) found that individuals high in EI use transformational behaviors.
-With EI being instrumental for TL behavior, one can hypothesize the following:
+The ability to monitor and the ability to manage emotions in one-self and others were both significantly correlated with the inspirational motivation and individualized consideration components of transformational leadership.
+Barling, Slater, and Kelloway (2000) have found that individuals high in EI use transformational behaviors.
+With EI being instrumental for transformational leadership behavior, one can hypothesize the following:-